 WHEREAS, Virginia ranks below the national average and 35th among the states in providing pay equity for women; and

 WHEREAS, according to Graduating to a Pay Gap, a 2012 research report by the American Association of University Women, the gender pay gap is evident one year after college graduation, even after controlling for factors known to affect earnings, such as occupation, hours worked, and college major; and

 WHEREAS, a lifetime of lower pay means women have less income to save for retirement and less income counted in a Social Security or pension benefit formula; and

 WHEREAS, fair pay policies can be implemented simply and without undue costs or hardship in both the public and private sectors; and

 WHEREAS, fair pay strengthens the security of families today and eases future retirement costs while enhancing the American economy; and

 WHEREAS, Tuesday, April 4, symbolizes the date in 2017 when the wages paid to American women catch up to the wages paid to men from the previous year;

 NOW, THEREFORE, I, Terence R. McAuliffe, do hereby recognize April 4, 2017, as EQUAL PAY DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.

-Be an advocate for Pay Equity.
-AAUW National provides direction on advocacy through its Two Minute Activist program.
-Using this link Write a letter you can easily become an advocate by contacting your legislator in real time, i.e., online.
+Be an advocate for Pay Equity!
+AAUW provides direction on advocacy through its “Two Minute Activist” program.
+Using this link, Write a letter , you can easily become an advocate by contacting your legislator online, in real time.